Steven Levitsky did not become influential because he announced something wholly new.

 One risk for any public intellectual is becoming trapped inside the book that made his name.
 Levitsky has mostly avoided that.

 Harvard Gazette's coverage of Tyranny of the Minority shows the argument widening from norms to structure.
-There the focus is not just on individual demagogues but on the constitutional arrangements that can let organized minorities hold power despite losing broader public support.
+There the focus is on more than individual demagogues.
+Levitsky and Daniel Ziblatt ask how constitutional arrangements can let organized minorities hold power despite losing broader public support.
 Levitsky's more recent public comments, including a 2026 Harvard Kennedy School discussion on rising authoritarianism in the United States, keep pressing the same basic point from new angles: democratic erosion is reversible, but only if people stop assuming that old institutions save themselves automatically.

 That is part of why his work remains useful.
 He does not treat democracy as a mood or as a patriotic inheritance.
 He treats it as a fragile political arrangement maintained by behavior, organization, and enforcement.